ShadeLab/RhizobiaPanGenome/README.md

 285 matches were found with blastN.
 What genomes these matches corresponded with can be seen in the genematches.csv file.
 Some genomes had 2 matches and one had 6, leading to more matches being found than the number of genomes (264).

+The toFasta function was previously appending all matches of a given scaffold into one sequence.
+I do not believe that this was an issue before as only a maximum of one match per scaffold was found per blast.
+THe toFasta function has been modified to only take the match with the highest score (the matches are sorted by highest score to lowest score so the first can always be taken).

 ## recA
 5 recA fasta files were taken from NCBI for usage as references in blastn
  - >NC_018610.1:1038758-1039897 Lactobacillus buchneri CD034, complete genome - 1140 bp (https://www.ncbi.nlm.nih.gov/gene/34324109)